Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Remarks on the local case and open questions

 We can try to extend our main result Theorem \ref{main1} to the local situation.
-First, let us recall some notations; the reader may consult \cite{HIy} for more details.
-Let $(R,\mm,k)$ be a Noetherian local ring with maximal ideal $\mm$ and residue field $R/\mm \cong k$ or a standard graded $k$-algebra with graded maximal ideal $\mm$.
+First, let us recall some notations.
+Let $(R,\mm,k)$ be a Noetherian local ring with maximal ideal $\mm$ and residue field $R/\mm \cong k$.
 For each finitely generated $R$-module $M$, let $F$ be the minimal free resolution of $M$.
 Then $F$ has the filtration $\{\Fc^iF\}_{i\ge 0}$ where $\Fc^iF$ is the following complex